- 24/7 Free Consultation: (888) 424-5757 Tap Here To Call Us

 Although considered a standard medical intervention, vacuum-assisted delivery requires proper technique and careful monitoring.

-Risks of Vacuum Extraction
+What Are the Risks of Vacuum Extraction?

-While vacuum extraction is commonly used, improper use can result in serious birth injuries.
+While vacuum extraction is commonly used, improper use can result in serious injuries.
 Risks for the baby include scalp injuries such as swelling, bruising, and cuts.

-More severe complications can involve skull fractures, bleeding within the baby’s brain, brachial plexus injuries affecting nerves in the shoulder and arm, cerebral palsy, and permanent brain damage.
+More severe complications can involve skull fractures, bleeding within the baby’s brain, brachial plexus injuriesaffecting nerves in the shoulder and arm, cerebral palsy, and permanent brain damage.
 These vacuum extraction complications require immediate medical attention and may require lifelong treatment

 Additionally, the mother may experience injuries such as trauma to the birth canal, excessive bleeding, or infection.
 Health care providers must use adequate techniques and closely monitor the delivery to reduce these potentially life-threatening injuries.